Manassrathi/Manassrathi/README.md

 ### Projects

+1) StudyNotion - StudyNotion is an innovative EdTech platform where instructors can upload their courses and track their progress through visually appealing pie charts created using the Chart.js npm package.
+The website is built on ReactJS, TailwindCSS, and Express, with backend support provided by NodeJS and MongoDB.
+For payment processing, StudyNotion utilizes RazorPay.
+The website's frontend is hosted on Vercel, and course data is securely stored on Cloudinary servers.
+Additionally, the website integrates Dicebear's API to automatically generate unique profile pictures for users.
+StudyNotion is not just another platform it's an innovative Edtech solution revolutionizing the way knowledge is shared and acquired.
+With StudyNotion, users - both Instructors and Students - can seamlessly connect, collaborate, and engage in a dynamic learning environment like never before.

-1) E-Commerce Website: A E-commerce full-stack website built using React and Redux, designed to provide a seamless and immersive online shopping experience.
+2) E-Commerce Website: A E-commerce full-stack website built using React and Redux, designed to provide a seamless and immersive online shopping experience.
 – Tools & technologies used: React, Redux, React Hooks, React Router, GraphQL, Context API, Firebase, Redux Saga, Stripe
 – Responsive User Interface,Intuitive Navigation,Dynamic Product Listings,User Accounts,Shopping Cart: A userfriendly